anteroa/CTF-Notes/THM Crypto Challenges/Crack the hash.md

 **Task 2** <br>
 ![Task 2 screenshot](screenshots/task2.png)

+The following table contains the necessary hash information to get the passwords, if you have a hard time wrapping your head around what is happening, google the hash type that is indicated inside the parenthesis, that should help:

 Hash | Identified Type | Salt | Rounds
 ------------ | ------------- | ------------ | ------------
 F09EDCB1FCEFC6DFB23DC3505A882655FF77375ED8AA2D1C13F640FCCC2D0C85 | SHA2-256